Temporal Paraxial Optics under Adiabatic Modulations: Introduction

 A particularly relevant scenario arises when considering ultrashort pulses propagating in time-varying media.
 Ultrashort optical pulses have become an indispensable tool in modern photonics, enabling access to physical processes occurring on picosecond and femtosecond timescales and supporting applications such as ultrafast spectroscopy, coherent control~\cite{Weiner2011}, high-precision material processing~\cite{Gattass2008}, optical metrology, and ultrafast signal processing~\cite{Capmany2007}.
 In this context, the temporal modulation of the material can often be regarded as locally quasi-static, since the duration of the ultrashort pulse is typically orders of magnitude shorter than the characteristic time scale of the modulation, allowing the pulse to retain most of its geometric and spectral properties during propagation.
 This situation corresponds to the so-called \emph{adiabatic regime}, a concept inspired by the quantum adiabatic theorem~\cite{Born1930, kato1950}, in which the medium evolves slowly compared to the pulse dynamics.
 Within this regime, the paraxial approximation can be extended over finite temporal and spatial intervals while preserving the validity of the analysis.

-This paper explores the mathematical and physical implications of a paraxial optical system evolving in a time-modulated, slowly-varying medium.
-As is conventional, the corresponding paraxial wave equation is derived by applying the slowly-varying envelope Ansatz to the Helmholtz equation.
+This paper explores the mathematical and physical implications of a paraxial optical system evolving in a slowly-varying \emph{time-modulated} medium, which is assumed to be non-dispersive, i.e., the medium response is instantaneous.
+Thus, pulse evolution is affected by the explicit time dependence rather than by dispersive reshaping arising from material memory.

+The corresponding temporal paraxial wave equation is then derived by applying the slowly-varying envelope Ansatz to the Helmholtz equation in the time domain.
 Under the adiabatic condition, the mathematical complexity of the equation is reduced, yielding a generalized temporal wave equation that preserves the Schrödinger-like structure.
 This formulation still admits solutions in the form of ultrashort Gaussian pulses and allows the redefinition of the associated Green's function to describe propagation under temporal sources.
 This new formulation is applied to describe the evolution of ultra-short Gaussian pulses in time-variant media. \Fig{fig1} highlights the differences between pulse dynamics in time-invariant and time-variant media and the opportunities that the latter offer.
 The time-variant case introduces additional degrees of freedom in the system, allowing for a dynamical control of the pulse characteristics such as the duration or the chirp.
 This new scenario can be identified with the evolution of a particular case of space-time wave packets \cite{Yessenov:22}.

 Furthermore, the equivalence of the equation to a Schrödinger system enables a formulation in terms of mathematical operators~\cite{Moya-Cessa_2025} and the definition of an analogous Hamiltonian for the system~\cite{LIU2000}.
 Interpreting the system via the Hamiltonian is advantageous: the original adiabatic theorem was formulated for Hamiltonian systems~\cite{Duan2020}, and Hamilton's equations provide a direct route to determine system dynamics and analytical relationships between time and frequency.
 This operator-based approach also facilitates an ABCD matrix formalism, which is particularly useful for connecting (linearly) input and output variables in a compact and physically intuitive way.